waynegramlich/Fab/docs/FabShops.md

 Fab_ShopBit: Represents a tool bit for a FabMachine in a FabShop.

-Fab_ShopBit is a sub-class of FabBit and it is used to describe a FabBit that can be used given operation -- pocket, drill, chamfer, face mill, etc.  Fab_ShopBit's are assembled into operation specific lists that are subsequently searched to find ones that match.
+Fab_ShopBit is used to describe a FabBit that can be used given operation -- pocket, drill, chamfer, face mill, etc.  Fab_ShopBit's are assembled into operation specific lists that are subsequently searched to find ones that match.

 When a FabSolid is produced using a CNC machine (i.e. a FabCNCMill) process, it starts with some stock material which is machined down with one or more mount operations.
 Conceptually,